samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

 **Note:** Changing any properties in `development.yaml` file requires a process restart for changes to take effect.

-**Note:** If youd like to dig deeper and see how we actually parse this file, see our source code [here](https://github.com/temporalio/temporal/blob/master/common/service/config/config.go).
+**Note:** If you'd like to dig deeper and see how we actually parse this file, see our source code [here](https://github.com/temporalio/temporal/blob/master/common/service/config/config.go).

 ## server

 The `server` section contains process-wide configuration.
-See below for a minimal server configuration, with optional paramters are commented out.
+See below for a minimal server configuration (optional parameters are commented out.)

 ```yaml
 server: